 So next time you are preparing for a stand imagine that you are going to be unable to speak to your potential customers, what impression is your stall going to make?
 Will it grab their attention and instantly inform them of who you are and what you are trying to sell them?

 For more tips on developing your visual merchandising check out Joanne’s book “Crafting a Successful Small Business”Found this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡